-- The Land Bank's willingness to accept foreclosed properties has enabled the City of Syracuse to overhaul its tax-collection system.
-We project that from the time this policy change was implemented in November 2012 through the end of 2017 the City collected a \$10.6 million of previously uncollectable delinquent taxes. - The Land Bank sold 146 properties in 2017.
+The Land Bank's willingness to accept foreclosed properties has enabled the City of Syracuse to overhaul its tax-collection system.
+From the time this policy was implemented in November 2012 through the end of 2018, the City collected an estimated \$14.4 million of previously uncollectable delinquent taxes. • The Land Bank sold 118 properties in 2018.
 These included:

 Post-Purchase Use Plan Total

-Occupy as Primary Residence 35
+Occupy as Primary Residence 26

-Re-Sell to an Owner Occupant 8
+Re-Sell to an Owner Occupant 22

+Re-Sell (other) 2

-Operate as a Rental 66
+Operate as a Rental 33

-Operate as Business 4
+Public Use/Green Space 7

-Parking 1
+Parking 5

-Side Lot/ Expand Yard 32
+Side Lot/Expand Yard 22

+Commercial Side Lot 1

-Total 146
+Total 118

-The board of directors reviews and approves the sale of each parcel ensuring that the buyer's proposed redevelopment project is consistent with the Corporation's mission and purpose.
+The Board of Directors reviews and approves the sale of each parcel to ensure that the buyer's proposed redevelopment project is consistent with the Corporation's mission and purpose.

-- Proceeds from the sale of property totaled approximately \$1,378,000 in 2017.
-The Corporation estimates that all properties sold to date are generating about \$950,000/year in property taxes. - The buyers of properties sold in 2017 will invest approximately \$3.14 million in renovations.
-The Land Bank's strategy of acquiring properties and marketing them for buyers to renovate is successfully leveraging private investment.
-To date, the Land Bank has sold 562 properties, leveraging nearly \$19.2 million in private renovation investment, and approximately 36 more sales are pending closing. - During the 2017 fiscal year, the Corporation conducted 21 public meetings.
-These included one annual meeting, eleven regular meetings, one special meeting of the board of directors, and eight committee meetings. - An independent certified public accounting firm performs the annual financial audit of the Corporation.
-The report will be available after March 28, 2017 at: http://syracuselandbank.org/about/#public-reporting.
+- Proceeds from the sale of property totaled \$1,014,853 in 2018.
+The Corporation estimates that all properties sold to date are generating about \$1 million per year in property taxes. - The Land Bank's strategy of acquiring properties and marketing them for buyers to renovate is successfully leveraging private investment.
+Buyers who purchased properties in 2018 will invest approximately \$2.7 million in renovations.
+Since 2012, the Land Bank has sold 670 properties, leveraging over \$21 million in private renovation investment, and approximately 55 more sales are pending closing. - During the 2018 fiscal year, the Corporation conducted 17 public meetings.
+These included one (1) annual meeting, ten (10) regular meetings, two (2) special meetings of the Board of Directors, and four (4) committee meetings. - An independent certified public accounting firm performs the annual financial audit of the Corporation.
+The report will be available after March 19, 2018 on the Land Bank website at: http://syracuselandbank.org/about/#public-reporting.